 — Nate Ryan (@nateryan) May 3, 2020

 To that end, the iRacing phenomenon was an unqualified success.

-No less an authority in business and racing than Roger Penske declared that, and the IndyCar and NASCAR team owner’s endorsement should be the only proof needed that simulated racing was worth doing in the interim since real-world tracks were put on hold in mid-March.
+That was declared by no less an authority in business and racing than Roger Penske, and the IndyCar and NASCAR team owner’s endorsement should be the only proof needed that simulated racing was worth doing in the interim since real-world tracks were put on hold in mid-March.

 Between broadcasts on NBCSN and the Fox networks, millions watched iRacing in NASCAR and IndyCar over the past several weeks.

 And the resultant churn of the news cycle driven by those consequences sometimes left a dizzying feeling that the ubiquitous world of iRacing – in which races literally happen every second of every day – was a little bit too much with us.

 “It’s unbelievable in a time when racing isn’t happening, and our lives should be very calm,” 2016 Indianapolis 500 winner Alexander Rossi said on the most recent episode of his “Off Track” podcast with James Hinchcliffe, “it’s more stressful and chaotic than it’s ever been.”

 That theme of being simultaneously stuck on opposite ends of the spectrum was driven home by the indelible image of Rahal’s virtual car soaring into the pixelated nothingness.

 His Dallara-Honda’s wonderfully detailed rendering was a reminder of how eerily realistic iRacing could be, but the ridiculous setting of being catapulted across the sky also firmly said this wasn’t reality.

 And reality, thankfully, is about to reign supreme once again in racing.